-Note: Beginning in Postbox 3.0.3 and beyond, you will not be able to select a custom folder, as Gmail doesn't perform well when other folders are specified for Trash
+Note: You cannot select a custom folder, as Gmail doesn't perform well when other folders are specified for Trash.

 In Preferences or Options / Accounts / YourGmailAccount / Copies & Folders, make sure that "Place a copy in…" is not checked.
 Gmail will automatically add sent messages to the sent folder on the server side.